-On an annual basis the Investment Committee, in conjunction with the State Auditor's Office, will evaluate conformance with the Investment Policy and audit internal controls.
+On an annual basis, the Investment Committee, in conjunction with the State Auditor's Office, will evaluate conformance with the Investment Policy and audit internal controls.
 The purpose of these examinations shall be to audit the accountability of the City's Investment Portfolio and to verify that Investment Officials have acted in accordance with the investment policies and procedures.
+Should the Investment Procedures be in conflict with the Investment Policy, the Investment Policy is the final authority.